Are part-time TC students eligible for counseling services at Columbia?

 Dear Walking the line,

 It's great that you're reaching out for help.
 In general, graduate and undergraduate students who've paid the Health Service Program fee can get counseling at Counseling and Psychological Services (CPS).
-If you don't know if you've paid the fee, you can call the Office of Insurance and Immunization Records at Teachers College at 212.678.3006 to find out the details of your specific situation.
+If you don't know if you've paid the fee, you can check with the Office of Insurance and Immunization Records at Teachers College to find out the details of your specific situation.

 The office will be able to tell you if you're eligible for services at CPS.
 If you are, you can contact CPS at 212.854.2878 (x4-2878) to schedule an appointment.
 If you aren't eligible, there are other options: